Dev-Mind

 • add or configure your own tasks

-Everything is configured via a DSL (Domain Specific Language) written in Groovy or Kotlin
+Everything is configured via a DSL (Domain Specific Language) written in Kotlin (or Groovy)

 Tasks